robertobatts/aws-certification-notes/notes/12-s3-advanced-and-athena.md

 - Block an object version deletion for a specified amount of time
 - Object retention:
 	- Retention period: specifies a fixed period
-	- Legal Hold: same protection, no expiry date
+	- Legal Hold: same protection, no expiry date.
+Can be placed and removed with the *s3:PutObjectLegalHold* IAM permission
 - Modes:
-	- Governance mode: users can't overwrite or delete an object version or alter its lock settings unless they have special permissions
+	- **Governance** mode: users can't overwrite or delete an object version or alter its lock settings unless they have special permissions
-	- Compliance mode: a protected object version can't be overwritten or deleted by any user, including the root user of the account.
+	- **Compliance** mode: a protected object version can't be overwritten or deleted by any user, including the root user of the account.
 When an object is locked in compliance mode, its retention mode can't be changed and its retention period can't be shortened

 ## S3 Batch Operations